-The Special Revenue Funds are used to account for the proceeds of specific revenue sources (other than expendable trust or major capital projects) that are restricted to expenditures for specified purposes.
+The Special Revenue Funds are used to account for the proceeds of specific revenue sources (other than an expendable trust or major capital projects) that are restricted to expenditures for specified purposes.
 These funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
-These nonmajor special revenue funds include: Municipal Court Security Fund, the Donations Fund, the Public Safety Fund, the Motel Occupancy Fund, and the Cemetery Maintenance Fund.
+These nonmajor special revenue funds include Municipal Court Security Fund, the Donations Fund, the Public Safety Fund, the Hotel Occupancy Tax Fund, Cemetery Maintenance Fund, and the Grant Fund.